 Hikers and backpackers can find parking at two main locations.
 The coordinates provided will bring you to the northerm terminus.
 If you wish to park at the southern terminus, the coordinates are: 41.540631, -77.405291.

 First, hikers and backpackers should be aware that the Timber Rattlersnake lives in these woods and are active between April and October.
 Stay on the trail and you shouldn't run into many; however, sometimes they can be found on the trail or just off-trail in the brush.
 Timber Rattlesnakes are also notorious for sunning at rocky outcroppings, so vista points and overlooks could have some.

 Second, cliffs and rock ledges along the trail are extremely dangerous, especially near and around Barbour Rock.
 One false slip and you could fall hundreds of feet down into Pine Creek Gorge.
 Hike and backpack at your own risk.

 Last, the trail also gets very narrow and skinny as it winds along a large ravine, just before the last vista point (if heading south).
-Take your time along this section and watch your footing as these hillsides are very dangerous.
+Take your time along this section and watch your footing as these hillsides can be dangerous.

 Bradley Wales picnic area (approx. mile 16.5 heading south) has a potable water fountain that hikers can use to refill.
-The state forest discourages hikers from filtering water from the streams, likely due to nearby natural gas extraction, but if you run out of water and are in need, you can filter water from creeks along the trail.
+The state forest discourages hikers from filtering water from the streams, likely due to nearby natural gas extraction and waterborne bacteria, but if you run out of water and are in need, you can filter water from creeks along the trail.
 The creeks are usually dried up or are just a trickle by mid-Summer.
 Autumn usually brings water back to the creeks, but it can be hit or miss.

 The fine folks at Pine Creek Outfitters near the northern trailhead offer shuttle services for thu-hikers and backpackers.
 If you live in the area and have two cars, you can get this done without having to pay a service.